 Build your professional wardrobe - one professional suit and one business casual outfit.

-Take a leadership role in in on campus student organizations and get involved in their projects to learn new skills and gain valuable experience to build your résumé.
+Take a leadership role in in on campus student clubs and get involved in their projects to learn new skills and gain valuable experience to build your résumé.
 Expand your interpersonal skills.

 Take a leadership role in academic clubs related to your major and/or career interests to begin developing your future career network and build your résumé.